accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/glossaire.md

 #### Clearly identifiable adjacent

 The element is made available adjacent to the object identified by the criterion in the graphical representation and in the keyboard navigation order.
-If necessary, the item may be available elsewhere in the software and be accessible with a function (a button for example) which is adjacent to the object identified in the criterion, explicit and clearly identifiable (the title of the function is explicit).
+If necessary, the item may be available elsewhere in the software and be accessible with a function (a button for example) which is adjacent to the object identified in the criterion, explicit and clearly identifiable (the name of the function is explicit).

 #### Complex action